Overview

 These programmes offer a lot of benefits.
 Here are a few of the major ones:

-Online MBAs definitely require a lot of self-motivation and discipline though.
+Online MBAs definitely require a lot of self-motivation and discipline, though.

-Online and traditional MBAs teach mostly the same content, it is more the method of delivering the content that is different (no shock there!).
+Online and traditional MBAs primarily teach duplicate content; it is more the method of delivering the content that differs (no shock there!).
+Online MBAs deliver content using online teaching platforms, which include various media such as online lectures, workshops, recordings, group discussions, and more.

-In terms of cost, online MBAs tend to be cheaper, both from a tuition point of view and also due to avoiding travel/relocation costs for an in-person MBA course.
+Traditional MBAs are starting to adapt to more online teaching and content, but the majority of the teachable material stays face-to-face.
+This may suit specific individuals more, and it all depends on the type of experience you are looking for.
+In terms of cost, online MBAs tend to be cheaper, both from a tuition perspective and due to avoiding travel/relocation costs associated with an in-person MBA course.

 Admission to online MBA programmes typically requires: